jupyterlab/jupyterlab-git/README.md

 jupyter lab build
 ```

-### Troubleshoot
+### Troubleshooting

-- When you run JupyterLab, if you can see the Git sidepanel UI but you cannot get it to work, you may need to explicitly enable the serverextension.
-Do:
+- When you run JupyterLab, if you can see the Git sidepanel UI but you cannot get it to work, you may need to explicitly enable the serverextension by running:

 ```bash
 jupyter serverextension enable --py jupyterlab_git